apache/beam/get-started/support.md

 ---
 layout: default
-title: "Beam Mailing Lists"
+title: "Support"
-permalink: /use/mailing-lists/
+permalink: /get-started/support/
-redirect_from: /mailing_lists/
 ---

+# Support

+You can find different means of support in the sections below.

-# Apache Beam Mailing Lists
+## Mailing Lists

-These are the mailing lists that have been established for this project.
+The following are the mailing lists that have been established for the Apache Beam project.

 <table class="table table-hover">
   <thead>